NoobSolver/DSC-Challenge-2020/README.md

  # Here are the steps to check these:-

 1. [Install Android Studio] if you don't already have it.
-2. Download the sample.
+2. Download the project.
-3. Import the sample into Android Studio.
+3. Import the project into Android Studio.
-4. Build and run the sample.
+4. Build and run the project.
 or you can clone this repositry in git command line using the following link- https://github.com/NoobSolver/DSC-Challenge-2020.git